IR/UV mixing from higher-order interactions in a Scalar Field: Abstract

 where $k_{\rm Pl}$ is a microscopic UV scale, usually chosen to be the Planck scale while $k_{\rm box}\sim 2\pi/L$ is set by the size of the region.
 For cosmological-scale boxes this cutoff is dramatically reduced relative to $k_{\rm Pl}$, yielding a strong suppression of the naive vacuum-energy density, while for laboratory-sized boxes $k_{\rm cutoff}\approx k_{\rm Pl}$, leaving standard QFT phenomenology intact.

-I discuss stability, the approximations used, and generalizations to other higher-order interactions.
-I then compute the resulting vacuum-energy density using dimensional regularization and propose a possible way to deduce the scaling of the effective equation of state with $L$.
-I then include qualitative comparison with the DESI indication of mildly time-varying dark energy.
+We discuss stability, unitarity, the approximations used, and generalizations to other higher-order interactions.
+We then compute the resulting vacuum-energy density using dimensional regularization and propose a possible way to deduce the scaling of the effective equation of state with $L$.
+We then explore how this vacuum energy varies with time.

 The aim is to provide a field-theoretic mechanism illustrating how quasi-local interactions can generate UV/IR mixing and dynamically modify the UV cutoff scale.
+It introduces a proof-of-principle mechanism relevant to the cosmological constant problem.